kev0960/ModooCode/md/inst/sgdt.md

 #### #GP(0)
 * If the memory address is in a non-canonical form.
-* If CR4.UMIP= 1 and CPL> 0.
+* If CR4.UMIP = 1 and CPL > 0.

 #### #PF(fault-code)
 * If a page fault occurs.

 #### #AC(0)
-* If alignment checking is enabled and an unaligned memory reference is made while CPL= 3.
+* If alignment checking is enabled and an unaligned memory reference is made while CPL = 3.